Competency Framework– Kahikatea Ka Taea

 guides your professional development to become a chartered member of HRNZ.

-Overview: You need competencies in five areas to be effective
+Overview: You need competencies in four areas to be effective

 To be an effective HR practitioner, you need to be skilled in the five main areas listed below.
 All of them require you to understand your organisation’s business objectives and needs so you can apply HR principles appropriately.